 You will most likely feel disoriented, groggy, and a little confused when waking up after surgery.
 Some other common side effects, which should go away fairly quickly, include:

 Anesthesia today is very safe.
 In very rare cases, anesthesia can cause complications (such as strange heart rhythms, breathing problems, allergic reactions to medications, and even death).
 The risks depend on the kind of procedure, the condition of the patient, and the type of anesthesia used.
 Be sure to talk to your doctor, surgeon, and/or anesthesiologist about any concerns.

-Most complications can usually be prevented by simply providing the anesthesiologist with complete information before the surgery about things like:
+Most complications can be prevented by giving the anesthesiologist complete information before the surgery about things like:

 To ensure your safety during the surgery or procedure, it's extremely important to answer all of the anesthesiologist's questions as honestly and thoroughly as possible.
 Things that may seem harmless could affect how you react to the anesthesia.

 It's also important that you follow the doctor's recommendations about what not to do before the surgery.
 You probably won't be able to eat or drink (usually nothing after midnight the day before) and may need to stop taking herbal supplements or other medications for a certain period of time before surgery.

 You can rest assured that the safety of anesthetic procedures has improved a lot over the years, thanks to advances in technology and the extensive training anesthesiologists receive.
 The more informed, calm, and reassured you are about the surgery and the safety of anesthesia, the easier the experience will probably be.